 “I wanted protection for him because he trusted me.
 I also trusted him but then now I deceived him.
 I said that I don’t inject the needle [contraceptive injection].
 So [inhales loudly], we must use condoms, then he agreed.” – Cebisa, aged 19.

 None of the women cited being on treatment or having an undetectable viral load as one of the reasons not to disclose.
 The authors stated the narratives related to treatment as prevention had not yet filtered down into the women’s reasons for disclosure or non-disclosure at the time of the research.

 “We have shown that HIV status disclosure happens in context of tensions and overlapping priorities, such as relationship dynamics and identity formation.
 In addition, there are apparent competing disclosure principles: public health systems are focused on treatment adherence and transmission prevention while women living with HIV are focused on the dynamics of interpersonal relationships,” the authors conclude.
 “Effective HIV counselling could be instrumental in facilitating disclosure processes by simultaneously providing interpersonal relationship support and engaging couples in the personal and public health benefits of ART adherence.”

 Viljoen L et al. The act of telling: South African women’s narratives of HIV status disclosure to intimate partners in the HPTN 071 (PopART) HIV prevention trial.
-Women's Health 17: 1-12.
-2021 (open access).
+Women's Health, 17: 1-12, February 2021 (open access).